• Skip to primary navigation

 Sardinian Fregola (fregula sarda)

-Sardinian fregola is a small pasta typical of Sardinia.
-It is made of balls of durum wheat semolina and water, rolled by hand and toasted in the oven.
-This pasta is uniquely Sardinian and not found in other Italian regions.
+Fregola is a small pasta typical of the Italian island of Sardinia and is sometimes referred to as Sardinian fregola or Italian couscous.
+It is made of balls of durum wheat semolina and water, rolled by hand and toasted in the oven giving it a distinct nutty flavor and golden color.

 What does ‘fregola’ mean?